 Content – in terms of content marketing – is media created by an organisation for the purposes of piquing their audience’s interest and increasing brand awareness.
 Though we’ll take an in-depth look at some of the more common types shortly, some examples of online content include blog posts, videos, and podcasts.

 Though this content is created for digital marketing purposes (ultimately to increase sales) the material itself is rarely “salesy”.
 The topics discussed are usually intended to be genuinely helpful to the organisation’s audience.
 This goes against the grain of typical, pushy, conversion-led marketing, but providing useful valuable information about in-demand subjects paints you as a helpful, trustworthy authority within your field.

 Some people use the term “online content” when referring to the static copy on your website (such as your home page and about page).
 This is open for debate, but in my opinion that is “copy”, whereas shareable items like blog posts and infographics are solid “content” territory.
-It’s the latter that we’ll be talking about today.
+Now that you’re up to speed on what online content is, it’s the latter that we’ll be talking about today.

 What is Content Marketing?

 Very simply, content marketing is the practice of creating online content such as blogs, videos, and podcasts, to build online brand awareness, stimulate SEO, and to position your organisation as an experienced and knowledgeable provider.

 What different types of online content are there?